 Tips for Choosing and Enjoying Wagyu Steaks

 You’ve learned the rating system, so you’ve got the first step down to selecting a good quality piece of wagyu beef.
-If you’re looking to make wagyu steaks at home, or maybe you’re looking to prepare for a gourmet online cooking class, there are two things you want to watch out for.
+If you’re looking to make wagyu steaks at home as a decadent gift for a meat lover, or maybe you’re looking to prepare for a gourmet online cooking class, there are two things you want to watch out for.

 Avoid Anything Labeled American Kobe